Sonic Healthcare Limited (ABN 24 004 196 909) is committed to ensuring the privacy and confidentiality of your personal information.

 We will take reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete and current.
 To assist us, please ensure that the information you provide to us is accurate, up-to-date and complete, and let us know when your personal information changes.

 We will take all reasonable steps to protect your personal information from misuse, interference, loss, unauthorised access, modification or disclosure.
-We use technologies and processes including, but not limited to, access controls, network firewalls, encryption and physical security measures, in order to protect your privacy.
+We use technologies and processes including, but not limited to, access controls, network firewalls, encryption and physical security measures to protect your privacy.
 We regularly review our information security processes to ensure they continue to offer an appropriate level of protection for your information.

 Access to, and correction of, your personal information

-You have the right to request access to the personal information about you which is held by us.
+You have the right to request access to the personal information about you which we hold.

 We will provide you with access to your information, unless there is a reason under the Privacy Act or other relevant law to refuse or limit such access, such as if we reasonably believe that giving access would pose a serious threat to the life, health or safety of any individual, or to public health or public safety; or giving access would have an unreasonable impact on the privacy of other individuals.

-You may request access to the personal information we hold about you by contacting our Privacy Officer.
+You may request access to the personal information we hold about you by contacting our Privacy Officer (see below).

-To protect your privacy, we will need you to verify your identity prior to providing access to your information.
+To protect your privacy, we will need you to verify your identity before providing access to your information.
 We may recover reasonable costs associated with supplying this information to you.